symfony/symfony-docs/frontend/asset_mapper.rst

     Sometimes, a package - like ``bootstrap`` - will have one or more dependencies, such as ``@popperjs/core``.
 The ``importmap:require`` command will add both the main package *and* its dependencies.

-After adding/updating the package in your ``importmap.php`` file, all new packages will be downloaded into an ``assets/vendor/`` directory.
+If a package includes a main CSS file, that will also be added (see :ref:`Handling 3rd-Party CSS <asset-mapper-3rd-party-css>`).

 Now you can import the ``bootstrap`` package like usual: